Companion planting guide & chart

-Some crops grow better together.
-Others are best kept apart.
-This chart covers all 40 vegetables in our database — what to plant next to each one and what to avoid.
-Scroll down or jump to a specific crop.
+Some crops grow better together; others are best kept apart.
+This is the complete chart for all 40 vegetables in our database — what to plant next to each one, what to keep away, the flowers worth tucking in, and which old pairings actually hold up.
+Written from a real UK allotment, not copied from an almanac.

 Why companion planting works